Aloe inexpectata Lavranos & T.A.McCoy

 This species is native to Madagascar.

 Aloe inexpectata is a small succulent with stems that hold rosettes of blue-green to grey-green leaves with reddish teeth.
 It slowly grows up to 6 inches (15 cm) tall, branching at the base.
 Leaves tend to curl, making a nearly tubular shape.
 They are up to 2 inches (5 cm) long and up to 0.4 inches (1 cm) wide.
-Flowers are tubular, red with white tips and appear in summer and fall on erect, unbranched, up to 10 inches (25 cm) tall inflorescences.
+Flowers are tubular, red with white tips, and appear on erect, unbranched, up to 10 inches (25 cm) tall inflorescences in summer and fall.

 How to Grow and Care for Aloe inexpectata

-Light: When growing A. inexpectata indoors, place your plant near a southern or southwest-facing window that gets plenty of bright, indirect light.
+Light: When growing A. inexpectata indoors, place your plant near a southern or southwest-facing window with plenty of bright, indirect light.
 Outdoors, provide light shade, especially during the hottest parts of the day.

 Soil: Plant A. inexpectata in a well-drained soil specially formulated for succulents or make your own soil mix.
 Drainage is essential because too much moisture around roots can cause root rot.